Helping communities become climate resilient

 This year's work supports Columbia-Greene, Dutchess and Ulster CCEs and 13 municipal and county partners to complete 17 adaptation actions from the CSC certification program.
 Adaptation actions include culvert management plans, water infrastructure inventories, vulnerability assessments, residential flood guides and more.
 The project will additionally fund CCE to support five municipalities to achieve CSC certification.
 For events and more information on this project, please visit Climate Resilience Partnership.

 Flood Resilience Network

 The Estuary Program supports municipal resilience planning to study flood risks and solutions for their waterfronts.
 A group of leading communities meet as a Flood Resilience Network to share insights and lessons learned, and work together on solutions.
-The network is led by a collaboration with Scenic Hudson and the Consensus Building Institute.
-You can read the final waterfront resilience plans online (PDF) from all four leading communities: Kingston, Piermont, Catskill, and Stony Point.
+The network is led by a collaboration with NY Sea Grant, the Hudson River Watershed Alliance, the Consensus Building Institute, and Scenic Hudson.
+You can read the final waterfront resilience plans online (PDF) from leading communities: Kingston, Piermont, and Catskill.

 The Climate Change program provides the latest information on climate projections and support programs.
 Please visit our page on Resources for Building Resilience next.
 We also work directly with communities to provide climate summaries that can be used in a variety of planning processes, and bring in Cornell Landscape Architecture students to provide inspirational climate-adaptive design concepts.